-In-Class Assignments: 50 points possible total
+In-Class Assignments: 100 points possible total

-There will be 5 unannounced quizzes/reading checks or in class activities throughout the semester.
-Each is worth 10 points for a total of 50 possible points.
-If you miss class, these may NOT be made up.
+There will be 10 unannounced quizzes/reading checks or in class activities throughout the semester.
+Each is worth up to 10 points for a total of 100 possible points possible.
+These assignments are based upon in class material and discussions and are an extension of what is learned in class.
+Therefore, If you miss class, these may NOT be made up.

-Course Policies and Expectations
+Course Policies and Expectations Attendance/Participation

-Attendance/Participation

 Students are expected to attend all class sessions during the course.
 As adult learners, you make personal decisions about enacting professional responsibilities, including those as a student.
-Students are expected to arrive on time and stay for the duration of class time.
+Students are expected to log in on time and stay for the duration of class time.
 Attendance, timeliness, and professionally relevant, respectful and active participation are expected, and will be assessed via the dispositions rubric which I will complete at the end of the course.
-Attendance and professional participation at all sessions is very important because all of the activities in class are planned in such a way that they cannot be recreated outside the class session.